hydronica/trial/README.md

 trial.New(fn, cases).Comparer(myComparer).Test(t)
 ```

-### Equal
+## Equal
-This is the default comparer used, it is a wrapping for cmp.Equal with the AllowUnexported option set for all structs.
+The default comparer used, it is a wrapping for cmp.Equal with the AllowUnexported option set for all structs.
 This causes all fields (public and private) in a struct to be compared. (see https://github.com/google/go-cmp)

+### EqualOpt

+Customize the use of cmp.Equal with the following supported options:
+  - `AllowAllUnexported` - compare all unexported (private) variables within a struct.
+This is useful when testing a struct inside its own package.
+This is the default behavior of **Equal**
+  - `IgnoreAllUnexported` - ignore all unexported (private) variables within a struct.
+This is useful when dealing with a struct outside the project.
+  - `IgnoreFields(fields ...string)` - define a list of variables to exclude for the comparer, the field name are case sensitize and can be dot-delimited ("Field", "Parent.child")

-### Contains ⊇
+## Contains ⊇

 Checks if the expected value is *contained* in the actual value.
 The symbol ⊇ is used to donate a subset. ∈ is used to show that a value exists in a slice.
 Contains checks the following relationships